decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-08-24-BGW-secret-sharing.md

 If a corrupt party complains about an honest party or vice versa, then the honest dealer will agree with the honest party so only the corrupt party may become public.
 Moreover, these two points $p(i,j), p(j,i)$ are already known to the adversary from the dealer so the adversary learns no new information.

-Finally, if two corrupt parties complain about each other, then the adversary learns no new information and they may become public.
+Finally, if two corrupt parties complain about each other, then the adversary learns no new information, and they may become public.

 So in the end of the Share protocol, all honest parties will remain non-public and will agree with each other privately and agree with the public values.
 If a pair of corrupted parties send conflicting values, at least one of them will become public.
-Hence all honest parties will broadcast $\langle 1\rangle$.
+Hence, all honest parties will broadcast $\langle 1\rangle$.

 The validity of the Reconstruct protocol follows from the fact that the $n-f \geq 2f+1$ honest parties are enough to error correct any $f$ errors.